By Deanna Baker

 What do "top of the hour" and "bottom of the hour" mean?

 This TV lingo is for the time on the clock.
 The "top" of the hour is on the hour, meaning 6, 11, 2.
 The "bottom" of the hour is 30 minutes after the hour.

 What is studio audio?

-When captioners cannot see the program they're captioning by using an audio line and receiving one of two types of audio, either program audio or studio audio.
+Studio audio is when captioners cannot see the program they're captioning by using an audio line and receiving one of two types of audio, either program audio or studio audio.
 The program audio would be just as if the captioner were listening to the television over headsets, hearing the broadcast and commercials.
-The studio audio would be what is being heard in the studio, not only the program but also the director's comments, the "chat" of anchors during commercials, and so on, which can be very confusing for the captioner.
-The preferable audio for the broadcast captioner is always the program audio!
+The studio audio would be what is being heard in the studio, not only the program, but also the director's comments, the "chat" of anchors during commercials, and so on, which can be very confusing for the captioner.
+The preferable audio for the broadcast captioner is always the program audio.

-Tammie Shedd, RPR, of Visual Audio Captioning, provided this answer.
-She explained that a squeeze back is when a station shrinks a picture to add additional information to the screen.
+Tammie Shedd, FAPR, RPR, CMRS (Ret.), provided this answer.
+She explained that a squeeze back is when a station shrinks a picture to add more information to the screen.
 An example might be that if a bad weather alert must be sent during a soap opera, the station might shrink the soap opera picture and add information about the weather in a separate box or around the soap opera picture.
 One station Shedd works with actually squeezes their news picture when it has a special weather report to add to the regular news.

 This shrinking can affect the display of captions, she continued, and stations need to make the technical adjustments to be sure the squeeze back doesn't disable the captions.